alexharri/website/posts/webgl-gradients.md

 <SmallNote label="" center>Simplex noise returns a value between $-1$ and $1$, so to make a wave with a height of $96$ you'd set $A$ to $48$.</SmallNote>

-All of this produces a pretty good looking wave, though it feels a bit simple.
-The peaks and valleys look too evenly spaced and predictable.
+Even though the simplex wave feels natural, I find the peaks and valleys to look too evenly spaced and predictable.

 That's where stacking comes in.
 We can stack simplex waves of various lengths and speeds to get a more interesting final wave.
 I tweaked the constants and added a few increasingly large waves -- some slower and some faster.
 Here's what I ended up with: